 and allow shareholders the opportunity to communicate their views on various matters affecting

-Minutes of the general meetings are taken and are available to Unitholders for their inspection upon request.
-Since 2015, minutes of the annual general meetings are also uploaded on CCT's website at www.cct.com.sg.
+Minutes of the general meetings, recording the substantial and relevant comments made and questions raised, are prepared and are available to Unitholders for their inspection upon request.
+Minutes of the annual general meetings are also uploaded to CCT's website at www.cct.com.sg.

 (E) Additional information